 No, because this is an installment sale or a lease, depending on the transaction form chosen.

 Yes.
 Please contact us so we can assist you with your financing options.
-Either call at (773)-465-2500 or email: Bank@DevonBank.com
+Either call 888-90-DEVON or email

 An Ijara can be prepaid at any time without complication.
 For a Murabaha transaction, the issue is more complex.
-Islamic law provides that once a deal is made it cannot be changed.
+Once a contract is executed it cannot be changed.
 The financier (the Bank) may forgive a portion of the debt at its discretion.
 It is not permissible for us to agree to a discount of the Murabaha debt in advance.
 It is our policy and past practice to discount the Murabaha debt to match the payments on an equivalent interest-bearing loan in exchange for early payment, within the dictates of banking regulations and good business practices.

 Our documents have been drafted in consultation with local religious authorities.
 We have received the Fatwa of the Shariah Supervisory Board of America (Mufti Nawal-ur-Rahman) and other renowned scholars have examined our financing products and found them acceptable.

-Yes.
-The minimum down payment is 5% of the purchase price.
+The minimum down payment is 3% subject to qualification.

 To be Shariah-compliant, our costs must be related to our actual expenses.
 Our profit rate is the same as an equivalent traditional mortgage.
 There are a few transaction costs that are higher because of the dictates of the specific deal structure needed to satisfy the requirements of an Islamic financing transaction, such as two deeds to record instead of one.
 Otherwise, all our costs are the same as a traditional mortgage.
 We do not charge a premium for religious accommodation.